 Elevation: 11,272 ft

-Climbing and access information for this peak is found on page 223.
+Climbing and access information for this peak is on Page 223 of the book.
 I added several photos by Pat McGrane which show the ridge’s granite terrain.
 Updated October 2018

-This impressive but unnamed summit is a pyramid-shaped granite mountain that culminates in a pointed summit block that barely accommodates two climbers.
-It currently resides at number 5 on my list of favorite Idaho Climbs.
-Since it is centrally located it is an ideal place to orient yourself to the surrounding peaks, and the nearby Sawtooth, Lost River and Pioneer ranges.
-The northeast ridge is an enjoyable Class 3+ scramble.
+Peak 11272 is an impressive, pyramidal-shaped granite mountain that culminates in a pointed summit block that barely accommodates two climbers.
+It currently resides at #5 on my list of Favorite Idaho Climbs.
+Since it is centrally located, it is an ideal place to orient yourself to the surrounding peaks and the nearby Sawtooth, Lost River and Pioneer Ranges.
+The Northeast Ridge is an enjoyable Class 3+ scramble.

 I recommend naming the peak after the late Cecil Andrus who helped save the White Cloud Mountains from molybdenum mining.
 I will make that proposal to the Board of Geographic Names five years after the Governor’s death as required by law.
 Below, you will find a number of photos of the peak from many of the surrounding summits as well as links to two trip reports.
 USGS Boulder Chain Lakes